Water, sanitation and hygiene: a foundation of strong resilient health systems

 - Integrate WASH in HCF as a core component in policies on health and infection prevention and control; for maternal, child and newborn health; antimicrobial resistance; health security; pandemic preparedness and response programmes; and in strategies to achieve universal health coverage.

 - Encourage cross-sectoral working and strengthen national and sub-national coordination between ministries responsible for health, finance and WASH, to ensure there is adequate finance to support the sustainable and inclusive delivery of all aspects of WASH across the health system.

 - Track progress against national standards on WASH in HCF within routine health monitoring systems and responsive citizen-led accountability mechanisms.

 - Develop, finance and implement costed national strategies for WASH in HCF, and invest in WASH in HCF as part of broader health systems and pandemic preparedness investments, with sustainable long-term domestic and donor financing.

-- Support communities to hold health and WASH duty-bearers to account for progress on WASH in HCF.
-This includes a commitment of time and resources (both human and financial) to scale up access to WASH in HCF and improve WASH service levels, so communities and frontline workers’ demands for safe, dignified and quality care are met – and enable them to deal with shocks effectively, particularly during crises such as the COVID-19 pandemic.
+- Support communities to hold health and WASH duty bearers to account for progress on WASH in HCF.
+This includes a commitment of time and resources (both human and financial) to scale up access to WASH in HCF and improve WASH service levels, so communities and frontline workers’ demands for safe, dignified and quality care are met – and enable them to deal with shocks effectively, especially during crises such as the COVID-19 pandemic.

-We hope that by capturing lessons learned and sharing approaches that have supported success, we will show where investment and action is needed to achieve inclusive and sustainable access to WASH in all healthcare facilities.
+We hope that, by capturing lessons learned and sharing approaches that have supported success, we will show where investment and action are needed to achieve inclusive and sustainable access to WASH in all healthcare facilities.